I Want Your Sex: Release

-In the U.S., the song was first featured on the Beverly Hills Cop II soundtrack album, which was released to radio stations in early May 1987.
-The commercial release of the soundtrack followed on May 18.
-An immediate surge in airplay of "I Want Your Sex" as an album cut prompted CBS to release the single in the U.S. later that same month, ahead of schedule.
+In the US, the song was first featured on the Beverly Hills Cop II soundtrack album, which was released to radio stations in early May 1987.
+The commercial release of the soundtrack followed on 18 May.
+An immediate surge in airplay of "I Want Your Sex" as an album cut prompted CBS to release the single the same day.
 The UK single debuted the first week of June.

 "I Want Your Sex" was the second single Michael released in 1987, following "I Knew You Were Waiting (For Me)", his duet with Aretha Franklin.
 On the song's daytime radio ban, Michael commented during an interview with Jonathan Ross:

 Despite censorship and airplay issues, an edited version of the song's music video received ample airplay on North American music channels, fueling its popularity there.
-The single eventually reached number 2 on the US Billboard Hot 100 chart, the week of 8 August 1987, behind "I Still Haven't Found What I'm Looking For" by U2.
-Moreover, the single remained in the top 10 for six weeks and the top 40 for a total of 14 weeks, becoming one of the most popular dance-pop singles of the summer of 1987.
-It also climbed to number 2 in Canada, where it ended up becoming the 13th most popular single of the year.
+The single eventually reached number two on both the US Billboard Hot 100 chart and the US Cash Box Top 100.
+It also hit number two in Canada, where it ended up becoming the 13th most popular single of the year.

-The song reached number 3 in the UK Singles Chart, where the song's reprise maintained an audience for many years thanks to BBC Radio 1 breakfast show host Simon Mayo using a looped version as backing music for his daily feature On This Day in History.
-It also sold 327,160 there.
+The song reached number three on the UK Singles Chart, where the song's reprise maintained an audience for many years thanks to BBC Radio 1 breakfast show host Simon Mayo using a looped version as backing music for his daily feature On This Day in History.
+It also sold 327,160 copies there.